 • Supplement.
-A Q-Sub supplement is any new request for feedback and/or a meeting about the same or similar device and indications for use as an original Q-Sub that already exists.
-For example, it may be appropriate to request an Informational Meeting to familiarize the review team with the new device design, then submit a Pre-Sub to request feedback on non-clinical testing, then a Study Risk Determination Q-Sub for the pivotal clinical study, all for the same device with the same indications for use.
+A Q-Sub supplement is any new request for feedback and/or a meeting about the same device with the same or similar indications for use as an original Q-Sub that already exists.
+For example, it may be appropriate to initially request an Informational Meeting to familiarize the review team with the new device design, then submit a Pre-

+Sub to request feedback on non-clinical testing, then later submit a Study Risk Determination Q-Sub for the pivotal clinical study, all for the same device with the same indications for use.
 The first Informational Meeting in this example would be the original Q-Sub, while the Pre-Sub and Study Risk Determination Q-Sub would be tracked as supplements to that original Q-Sub.